Carlos Asuaje: San Diego Padres

 The Padres acquired Asuaje along with Javier Guerra, Manuel Margot and Logan Allen in November 2015, in the same transaction that sent Craig Kimbrel to the Boston Red Sox.

 Asuaje opened 2016 with the Triple-A El Paso Chihuahuas of the Pacific Coast League as the regular second-baseman.
 He played in the 2016 All-Star Futures Game in his future home stadium, Petco Park, on July 10, then the Triple-A All-Star Game three days later and 2,079 miles away at BB&T Ballpark in Charlotte, North Carolina.
 He won the 2016 PCL Rookie of the Year Award, leading the league in hits (172) and runs (98), along with top-10 totals in doubles (32), triples (11), total bases (253), batting average (.321) and on-base percentage (.378).

 The Padres promoted Asuaje to the major leagues on September 21, 2016, once the Triple-A team ended their playoff run.
-He made six starts at second base for the Padres as they finished out the season.
+He was the first of the four prospects acquired in the Kimbrel trade to appear in a MLB game.
+In his first major league at-bat against Randall Delgado of the Diamondbacks he was called out looking on what should have been ball four and his first career walk.
+He made six starts at second base for the Padres as they finished out the season, hitting .208, with 5 hits, and 2 RBIs.

 Asuaje opened the 2017 season in Triple-A, where he batted .250 in 62 games.
 After a brief call-up in May, he joined the Padres again on June 23 to become the primary second-baseman after Yangervis Solarte went to the disabled list with an oblique strain.
 Asuaje continued to man the second-base position even after Solarte's return, as manager Andy Green said Asuaje had "played beyond my expectations".
 Asuaje finished the season with a .270/.334/.362 batting line in 307 at-bats with 78 starts at second base.

 The following season, Asuaje struggled offensively, hitting .196 in 79 games.
 He had the lowest batting average against left-handers among all MLB hitters (60 or more plate appearances), at .111.
 On December 7.
 2018, the Padres designated Asuaje for assignment.